-Though the ketogenic diet's underlying mechanisms of action are not fully understood, systemic acidosis, electrolyte changes, and hypoglycemia induced by the ketogenic diet have all been suggested to be responsible for its therapeutic effects.
+In spite of a ketogenic diet therapy's ability to suppress refractory epilepsies for over a century, the ketogenic diet's underlying mechanisms of action are not fully understood.
+Metabolic hypotheses, amino acid hypotheses, ketone hypotheses, and the gut microbiome hypothesis have all been suggested to be responsible for its therapeutic effects [15, 85].

-Therefore, the next logical steps in ketogenic diet research include further elucidating these underlying mechanisms, discovering new potential therapeutic applications of the diet, and producing more studies to help develop new treatments.
+As such, the ketogenic diet remains a fertile area of study, including further elucidating these underlying mechanisms, discovering new potential therapeutic applications of the diet, and producing more studies to help develop new treatments aimed at improving sustainability and reducing adverse effects.